copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 82**

 - (Lee County FL -- 1:15 AM Car Pursuit) When officers respond to a home invasion robbery, they question the victims, who describe how an unknown suspect kicked in their front door and then demanded to see his wife.
-- Las Vegas, NV
+- (Las Vegas, NV -- 11:01 PM Home Invasion Call) Officer Ryan Cook.
-- Pierce County, WA
+- (Pierce County, WA -- 3:20 AM Officer Assistance Call) Deputy Frank Brown.

 ## CP-1802